 You need to request a special enrollment within 120 calendar days of these events.
 Your coverage will be retroactive to the date the event occurred.

-However, Kaiser and UHC Participants should note that the HMOs may limit the period for retroactive enrollment and coverage.
+However, Kaiser Participants should note that the HMOs may limit the period for retroactive enrollment and coverage.
 If unavailable through the HMO, your retroactive coverage will be provided through the Indemnity PPO Medical Plan.

 You may request a special enrollment more than 120 days following the event and no later than the end of the next Open Enrollment period.
 When you do so, your new coverage will take effect on the first day of the month after the Fund Office receives your enrollment form.